-• Assessment Results 2017-2018: Fall 2017 enrollment data indicates that 4409 students were enrolled at the end of late registration with 4932 remaining enrolled at the end of the 6th week.
-Spring 2018 showed 4130 students enrolled at the end of late registration, with 4251 enrolled at the end of six weeks.
-Additional late start classes were added which resulted in students having the opportunity to register late and achieve degree in a more timely manner.
+• Assessment Results 2018-2019: Fall 2018 enrollment data indicate that 5003 students were enrolled at the end of late registration with 4908 (98%) remaining enrolled at the end of the 6th week.
+Spring 2019 showed 4397 students enrolled at the end of late registration, with 4339 (99%) enrolled at the end of six weeks.
+Retention continues to be a major push, with late registration enrollment dates extended to accommodate student who had difficulty completing the admission process, and four- and eight-week classes beginning in later in the semester to accommodate students who could not register in time for full-term classes to begin.